cfchase/ilab-sdg-notebook/README.md

 ## Upload the RHEL AI 1.4.1.zip file

-From the JupiterLab file explorer, navigate to the `sdg-notebook` folder and click on the "Upload Files" icon.
+From the JupyterLab file explorer, navigate to the `sdg-notebook` folder and click on the "Upload Files" icon.

 Select the file `1.4.1.zip` from your local machine.

-Once this has uploaded, from the JupiterLab terminal, run
+Once this has uploaded, from the JupyterLab terminal, run

 `cd /opt/app-root/src/sdg-notebook`

 `unzip 1.4.1.zip`

 ## Run through the notebook